JimP-lab/ATM/README.md

-Atm is digital banking system
-that allows users to register
-with their credentials and after they have been registered inside the banking system users can withdraw and deposit money at any time.

-Atm was created  with JavaScript and html.
+# ATM - Digital Banking System

+Welcome to the ATM repository, a comprehensive digital banking system designed for seamless financial transactions.
+This project allows users to:

+- **Register with their credentials**: Securely create an account within the banking system.
+- **Withdraw and deposit money**: Perform financial transactions at any time with ease.

+### Key Features:
+- **User Registration**: Simple and secure user registration process.
+- **Financial Transactions**: Reliable and instant withdrawal and deposit functionalities.

+### Technology Stack:
+- **JavaScript**
+- **HTML**